prototype23/FomanticUI-jQuery-ES6-Boilerplate/README.md

     - Jquery is loaded by cdn url by default, but boilerplate contains a webpack configuration and a js example if you prefer to load it with webpack.
 Just uncomment `Expose jQuery` section on the `wepack.common.js` file and `src/index.js`.

-### Some custom js helpers:
-  - A js helper for the carousel. (carousel.js)
-  - A minimal flash messenger. (flash-message.js)

 ### Some custom scss/css helpers:
   - Scss utils. (utils.scss)
   - Scss font face example. (_fonts.scss)
   - A flexbox scss mixin helper. (_flexbox.scss)
   - A missing scss mixin for the placeholder. (_input-placeholder.scss)
-  - An extra sets of color variables.
-Link for the Fomantic UI colors provided too. (_vars.scss)

 ## Folder structure
 ### Needed on Distribution / Live